chinapao/996.vet/README.md

 * *ZDNet:* [996.ICU : Sur Github, les développeurs chinois donnent de la voix](https://www.zdnet.fr/actualites/996icu-sur-github-les-developpeurs-chinois-donnent-de-la-voix-39882985.htm).
 3 April, 2019.

-To help the development of 996.vet:
+[To help the development of 996.vet:]
 ---
-Feel Free to copy this project and help us to translate into different languages.
+-Feel Free to copy this project and help us to translate into different languages.
-Submit your report with evidence so we can work with government bureau to protect the benefits of employee.
+-Submit your report with evidence so we can work with government bureau to protect the benefits of employee.
-Spreed this project over internet and let more people understand that they can do something to improve the situation.
+-Spreed this project over internet and let more people understand that they can do something to improve the situation.

 Community powers
 ---
- - [955.ICU](https://996.icu) is the starter of 996 projects and the founder of 996 license.
+ - [996.ICU](https://996.icu) Starter and founder of the 996 projects.

  - [955.WLB](https://github.com/formulahendry/955.WLB) is a repo that maintains a whitelist of 955 work–life balanced companies.
 It promotes people to flee 996 and join 955.